oraichain/oraichain-price/README.md

 * ```AIORACLE_ADDR``` is the AI price feed Oracle smart contract address.

 * ```INTERVAL``` is the interval (in ms) for creating new AI price feed requests.
-Reducing this value will create more AI price feed requests within a period of time
+Reducing this value will create more AI price feed requests within a period

 * ```QUERY_SLEEP_INTERVAL``` is the sleep interval (in ms) when waiting for the results of an AI price feed request.
 Decreasing this value will reduce the time waiting for the results to come.